KevinMarquette/kevinmarquette.github.io/_draft/GetPlastered.md

                type="user-fullname"
                prompt="Author" />

-For the `TemplateName` default value, I use the name of the destination folder that you need to specify when you create run `Invoke-Plaster`.
+For the `TemplateName` default value, I use the name of the destination folder that you need to specify when you run `Invoke-Plaster`.

 For the `TemplateAuthor`, I used `user-fullname` for the `type`.
 That is a special type that pulls the value from the user's `.gitconfig` as a default.